chef/automate/components/docs-chef-io/content/automate/ha_add_nodes_to_the_deployment.md

 {{< note >}}

-- **If the SELinux config is enabled**, make sure to set it to Permissive (Usually in case of RHEL SELinux is enabled).
+- **If the SELinux config is enabled**, make sure to set it to `Permissive` (Usually in case of RHEL SELinux is enabled).
 If the config is `enforced` automate node will throw error, and verify flow will fail.
-- For AWS infrastructure, the same is handled internally during deployment
+- During deployment the same will be handled internally

 {{< /note >}}